rstiller/inspector-metrics/README.md

 to use the library.

 Supported metric types:
-* Counter - measures an integer value (e.g. "how many time was my function called")
+* Counter - measures an integer value (e.g. "how many time was my function called, number of bookings in a sales system")
+* MonotoneCounter - a monotonically increasing integer value (e.g. "error count")
 * Gauge - measurement of a value (e.g. "number of waiting threads on a resource")
 * Histogram - measures the statistical distribution of all values
 * Meter - measures the rate of events over time (e.g. "requests per second")